bioimagesuiteweb/examples/step09/README.md

     <link rel="manifest" href="./manifest.json">

 Note that while this works nicely in development mode, the files are all over the place.
-We use templating, and renaming plugins in gulp to rename this file.
+We use templating and renaming plugins in `gulp` to rename this file.
 First the header is changed to:

     <!-- external css files -->